Log K-stability of GIT-stable divisors on Fano varieties: Introduction

 In order to state the main theorem, we first fix some notation.
-Let $X$ be a K-polystable Fano manifold and $l$ a sufficiently divisible natural number.
-As $\Aut(X)$ is reductive\footnote{This is also true for singular K-polystable Fano varieties by the recent progress \cite{ABHLX20}.} (e.g \cite{CDS15a, CDS15b, CDS15c, Tian15, Matsushima57}), it is natural to determine GIT-stability of elements in $|-lK_X|$ under the action of $\Aut(X)$.
-For a rational number $0<\epsilon<1$, we denote by $\mM_{X,l,\epsilon}^K$ the Artin stack which parametrizes all K-semistable pairs of the form $(Y,\frac{\epsilon}{l}\tD)$, where $(Y,\tD)$ is the degeneration of $(X,|-lK_X|)$ (see Section \ref{sec:4}).
+Let $X$ be a K-polystable Fano variety and $l$ a positive natural number such that $(X, \frac{1}{l}B)$ is log canonical for some $B\in |-lK_X|$.
+As $\Aut(X)$ is reductive (e.g \cite{ABHLX20, CDS15a, CDS15b, CDS15c, Tian15, Matsushima57}), it is natural to determine GIT-stability of elements in $|-lK_X|$ under the action of $\Aut(X)$.
+For a rational number $0<\epsilon<1$, we denote by $\mM_{X,l,\epsilon}^K$ the Artin stack which parametrizes all K-semistable log Fano pairs of the form $(Y,\frac{\epsilon}{l}\tD)$, where $(Y,\tD)$ is the degeneration of $(X,|-lK_X|)$ (see Section \ref{sec:4}).
 We also write $\mM^{GIT}_{X,l}:=[(|-lK_X|)^{ss}/\Aut(X)]$.
 Denote by $M^K_{X,l,\epsilon}$ (resp. $M^{GIT}_{X,l}$) the good moduli space of $\mM^K_{X,l,\epsilon}$ (resp. $\mM^{GIT}_{X,l}$).
 It is recognized that the GIT-stability of $D\in |-lK_X|$ is related to the K-stability of the log Fano pair $(X, \frac{\epsilon}{l}D)$ for small $\epsilon$.
 For example, in the case $X=\bP^n$, the work \cite{GMGS21} establishes such a correspondence between GIT-stability and K-stability for $n=1,2,3$, and the work \cite[Theorem 1.4]{ADL19} establishes it for every $n$.
 In this paper, we apply moduli continuity method to prove the following theorem, which is conjectured in \cite[Conjecture 1.3]{GMGS21}.